phiredz/minesweeper_pw/README.md

 ## Controls 🎮
 1. Click on a cell to reveal it
 2. In order to flag a mine, right-click on the cell

+P.S.: Play the 15 by 15 grid version.
+It's more fun.